Mustang District

-The district is a part of Gandaki Province in northern Nepal, straddles the Himalayas and extends northward onto the Tibetan Plateau.
-The district is one of the remotest areas in Nepal and is second in terms of the sparsity of population.
-The elevation ranges from 1,372 to 8,167 meters (mt.Dhaulagiri, the 7th highest mountain in the world), with several peaks above 7,000 meters.
+The district is located in Gandaki Province in northern Nepal, straddling the Himalayas and extending northward onto the Tibetan Plateau.
+It is among the most remote and least densely populated districts of the country.
+Elevation ranges from 1,372 meters to 8,167 meters at Dhaulagiri, the seventh-highest mountain in the world, with several peaks exceeding 7,000 meters.